 Hello and welcome to the wonderful Cygnet class.
-The children that are taught by myself, Miss Ashby, and are assisted in the classroom by the lovely Mrs Kelly.
-Starting school is such an exciting time and the children are settling in brilliantly.
-They are eager to explore their new learning learning environment and are adapting well to their new routines.
+The children that are taught by myself, Miss Ashby, and are assisted in the classroom by the lovely Mrs Dyball.
+Starting school is such an exciting time and we are really looking forward to the children beginning their learning journey with us at Roecroft.

 Welcome to Cygnet Class!

 Once the children start with us on Monday, the first couple of weeks will involve settling into school life and the new routines, making new friends and working together.
 We will start to become enthusiastic learners and make some wonderful new displays for our classroom to create ourselves a wonderful learning environment where we can learn and have fun every day.

 Our topic this term is ‘Who Am I?’
 We will be finding out about where we live and different types of houses and homes, thinking about how we have changed from a baby and sharing our interests and hobbies with our friends as well as investigating our own features and what makes us all unique.
 Family photos will be displayed in the classroom and the children have the opportunity to tell everyone about those special people in their lives.

 During the second half of the term our learning will be based on the topic 'Let's Celebrate!'
 We will begin an exciting few weeks learning about bonfire night, birthdays, the Hindu celebration of Diwali and then culminating in our Christmas festivities!